ubc-library-rc/qgis-knowledge-base/content/osm-downloader.md

 ---
 layout: default
-title: Download OSM data
+title: OSM Downloader
-nav_order: 2
+nav_order: 7
-parent: Finding Data
+parent: Loading & Displaying Data
 ---
 # Downloading OSM Street Network Data
 Need data on street networks?
 There's a QGIS Plugin that allows you to download and save OSM data to your local device.